bo3b/Hooking-DX9-Present/README.md

 C++ in a plugin.
 This also allows the plugin to handle more complex tasks, without impacting performance like it would if it were done in the C# host side.

+The goal of the sample is just to demonstrate and clarify how to use Nektra's awesome Deviare and In-Proc hooking libraries.
+The DX9 Present call is often desirable as a spot to hook, especially for overlays.
+This demonstrates how to hook that call.

+The actual functionality here will change the drawing mode from Solid to WireFrame.
+It's not particularly useful or interesting, but shows how to hook DX9 SetRenderState and override a parameter.

 <br>

 This sample is intended to demonstrate several things that are useful to DX9